Commodity Markets - Machine Learning Model and Analytics

 During the period shown in the above chart, the graphs for export corn, soybeans, and wheat reveal prices subject to volatility—in other words, recording large price changes on 1- or 12-month bases.

-This volatility occurs because agricultural goods prices are susceptible to weather events, crude oil price changes, and the value of the U.S. dollar.
-In addition, prices of some of these commodities ( corn, soybeans, and wheat) generally trend together because the crops share common pricedetermining factors such as substitutability, demand, biofuels, the value of the U.S. dollar, weather, and crude oil.
-The increased link between energy and non-energy commodity prices, strong demand by developing countries and changing weather patterns will be the dominant forces that are likely to shape developments in commodity markets.
-Application of Data, time series, and signal mining of common price determinants of the commodities would provide prognostic and/or predictive insight to farmers to achieve profit maximization.
-The commodities prices have direct influence on farm profitability and sustainability of small farmer and machine learning algorithms would enable farmers to sustain pricing shocks.
+Agricultural goods prices are unstable because they depend on weather events, crude oil price changes, and the value of the U.S. dollar.
+Moreover, the prices of some of these commodities (corn, soybeans, and wheat) usually move together because they have similar factors that affect their prices, such as substitutability, demand, biofuels, the value of the U.S. dollar, weather, and crude oil.
+The increased connection between energy and non-energy commodity prices, strong demand by developing countries and changing weather patterns will be the main forces that are likely to influence developments in commodity markets.
+Using Data, time series, and signal mining of common price determinants of the commodities would give farmers foresight and/or prediction to help them maximize their profits.
+The commodities prices have a direct impact on farm profitability and sustainability of small farmer and machine learning algorithms would help farmers to cope with price shocks.

 Commodity Price prediction is vital to local, national, and global economy.
-It would better to regulate commodity pricing to consumers and helps small farmers to have a sustained agriculture.
+It would be better to regulate commodity pricing to consumers and help small farmers to have sustained agriculture.
 Inherently, commodity prices data is a time series data.
-Regression Models, Zero-Inflated Poisson Regression Models, Time Series AUF, and other ML Models help to predict commodity prices.
+Regression Models, Zero-Inflated Poisson Regression Models, Time Series, and other ML Models help to predict commodity prices.
 Hanumayamma Data Science and Agriculture Analytics Platform apply series of Statistical, Machine Learning, and Mathematical Optimization Models to enable small farmers’ head of trends of changing commodity market swings and promise to preserve and protect farm inputs!

 request a demo